BellaMrx/CSS_Guide/README.md

 | + margin-left 	   | 0 		   | 0 		   |
 | **total width**      | 612 pixel | 634 pixel |

+Thus the difference of the total width is exactly 22 pixels.
+Here you have to decide for yourself where to add or remove these 22 pixels.

+Example:

  example --> *4_Box_Model/Part_7/index.html*
    ```
     <header class="headfoot">Header</header>